- Cash provides high flexibility in terms of availability and purchase power.

 When Liquidity is Essential

 Owning Liquidity is not only essential when there is a crisis.
 Having a well balanced approach to a diversified asset allocation, liquidity plays an important role.
 The management of this asset class is essential because cash not only represents the safety aspects but also provides the highest flexibility when it comes to availability and purchase power.
-It is overall accepted that holding cash provides none or little compensation.
-It is therefore key to manage the risk where the liquidity is held and that holding liquidity is not penalized with sub-zero rates, something that got evident in Europe.
+It is overall accepted that holding cash provides little compensation.
+It is therefore key to find a solution that provides a portfolio with very low risk profile and active risk management.

 EURIBOR in % since 2014

 Cash represents a variety of excellent attributes besides being a valuable asset class in a diversified asset allocation.
 Most importantly, it provides highest flexibility in terms of availability and purchase power.
 In this respect, it is accepted to earn a lower yield compared to other asset classes.
-Another essential characteristic of cash is the safety aspect, which has not changed despite the low or negative interest rate environment we are faced with.
+Another essential characteristic of cash is the safety aspect.
 However, a variety of risk factors need to be considered, whereas the “default risk” (loss given default) is clearly the most prominent one.
 So, the ultimate avoidance of weak counterparties is a necessity.
 Other risk factors include: Liquidity, mark-to-market and concentration.

 In practice, “concentration” risk is often underestimated as a risk factor and therefore, cash tends to be hoarded at one or very few counterparties only.
 However, concentrated cash positions can become a killing in case a counterparty faces a problem.
 Hence, it is advisable also to perform an active management for a cash position to avoid unwanted or unforeseeable risks.